...eye solution

 …an eyeful

 It’s obvious that I have lost the sympathetic ear.
 “No, Mom, you can find your own keys.
-I know you can see them now,” and “Dad says it’s safe for you to drive us.”
-I can no longer use the missing contact lens excuse for my haphazard mowing, sweeping, mopping and paper chaos.
+I know you can see to search now,” and “Dad says it’s safe for you to drive us.”
+I can no longer use the broken glasses/missing contact lens excuse for my haphazard mowing, sweeping, mopping and paper chaos.

 To me

-Flying about blind as a bat had other heretofore unrealized benefits, and the best was that I never knew my shower was filthy.
-The bathroom is a whole new world now that I’m not walking around with scratched glasses, peering into a foggy mirror.
-The worst of these seem to be connected to my being unclothed.
-I've lived in my own little fogbank and sometimes life is simply better that way.
+Flying about blind as a bat had other heretofore unrealized benefits beyond never knowing that my shower was filthy.
+The afterbath is a whole new unfiltered experience now that I’m not tripping about with scratched glasses, peering through an altered perspective.

 Reality Bite: There is an upside.
 When I put in the milky antibiotic and life returns to a haze, everything can again be beautiful.